Finding Your Lost Pet

-- Put “lost” ads on Craigslist, post on Facebook, put in the newspaper(s), and post on pet-related sites.
-Include your pet’s appearance, breed, sex, age, and date lost, as well as your contact information and a good photo.
-Don’t forget to read the “found” listings, too.
+- Post a “found pet” listing on social media, online lost and found sites, and in local newspaper(s).
+Include the pet’s appearance, breed, sex, age, and date found, as well as your contact information and a good photo.
+Don’t forget to read the “lost” postings, too.

 Rochester Dogs Lost and Found